Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 I am grateful to my right hon.
 Friend for hosting this debate on such a topical issue.
 It happens, by glorious coincidence, that the Gloucester History Festival, which I founded 10 years ago, has just started—it is our 10th anniversary.
 Because necessity is the mother of invention, this year the festival will be largely a virtual, digital event.
 For those who are particularly interested in black history, the advantage of that is that a number of events will be live-streamed and available on our website free of charge.

 If my right hon.
-Friend does not object, I would highlight that on 13 September there will be a brilliant talk on African Europeans by Olivette Otele, and on 14 September a talk on 100 Great Black Britons by Patrick Vernon and Angelina Osbourne.
-Those are just two of the great talks that will highlight some of the great contributors to our own story, which involve people of all colours and all nations.
-If that is something that can flow through our little history festival into cities across the country, that can be stimulated to do something similar and realise that the diversity of today’s populations is an echo of contributions across the ages, we will all benefit and our children and grandchildren at schools likewise.
+Friend does not object, let me highlight the fact that on 13 September there will be a brilliant talk on African Europeans by Olivette Otele, and on 14 September a talk on 100 Great Black Britons by Patrick Vernon and Angelina Osbourne.
+Those are just two of the great talks that will highlight some of the great contributors to our own story, which involves people of all colours and all nations.
+If that is something that can flow through our little history festival into cities across the country, which can be stimulated to do something similar and realise that the diversity of today’s populations is an echo of contributions across the ages, we will all benefit and our children and grandchildren at schools likewise.
 It is such an important aspect of our story.
 I am grateful to my right hon.
 Friend.

 I am delighted to have been able to give my hon.
 Friend a platform to advertise his local festival.
 It is a good reminder that black history is not just for October and is not just about London—it is something that can command interest and engagement right across the country.
 I welcome the contributions of hon.
 Members who are making the point that getting more black history into the curriculum really does matter.

-Taking the Indian subcontinent as just one example, 1.27 million men served in the British Army in the first world war, including in the blood-soaked killing fields of the western front and Gallipoli.
+Let me take the Indian subcontinent as just one example: 1.27 million men served in the British Army in the first world war, including in the blood-soaked killing fields of the western front and Gallipoli.
 More than 2.5 million men from the area now covered by India, Pakistan and Bangladesh volunteered for service in world war two, producing the largest volunteer army in history.

 Thank you for that guidance, Madam Deputy Speaker.
 I welcome my hon.
 Friend’s point.
 It is important that teachers are engaged in this process and have the flexibility to explore the complexities.
 As he says, the history of empire is one of the most complex.
 There are undoubtedly gravely negative aspects of the history of colonialism but there are some positives as well, and it is important for people to be able to explore that within the history curriculum.